eguatech/eguatech.github.io/README.md

-# This is Egua version 1.0.0
+# This is Egua website

 The Egua programming language